-Euthyroid sick syndrome can be described as abnormal findings on thyroid function tests that occur in the setting of a nonthyroidal illness (NTI), without preexisting hypothalamic-pituitary and thyroid gland dysfunction.
+Euthyroid sick syndrome (also known as nonthyroidal illness syndrome) can be described as abnormal findings on thyroid function tests that occur in the setting of a nonthyroidal illness (NTI), without preexisting hypothalamic-pituitary and thyroid gland dysfunction.
 After recovery from an NTI, these thyroid function test result abnormalities should be completely reversible.

 TSH is affected in variable degrees, but, in the overwhelming majority of patients, TSH is above 0.05 μ IU/mL.
 In severe, critical illness, most patients have reduced T4 levels.
 In patients hospitalized for NTI, about 10% have abnormally low TSH values; the highest incidence occurs in the most severely ill group.
 In the sickest patients who manifest low T4, TSH elevates to hypothyroid levels at the recovery phase, returning to reference range levels with complete recovery, as shown in the image below.

 These changes in thyroid function test results are observed in most of the acute and chronic illnesses.
 Examples of illness include the following:

 Alterations in thyroid function test findings may reflect changes in production of thyroid hormone by effects on the thyroid itself, on the hypothalamic-pituitary-thyroid axis, or on peripheral tissue metabolism of the hormones, or by a combination of these effects.